miladinovic/galaksija/hires_maker/README.md

 ## Why IM2 and How the Trick Works
 On Z80 machines, **Interrupt Mode 2 (IM 2)** allows vectoring via a programmable table.
 From the Spectrum FAQ:

 > “The other mode that is commonly used on the Spectrum is IM 2.
-In IM 2, the processor builds the interrupt vector by taking I as the high byte, while the interrupting device effectively supplies the low byte via the data bus.”
+In IM 2, the processor builds the interrupt vector by taking I as the high byte, while the interrupting device effectively supplies the low byte via the data bus.
+The normal Spectrum **contains no hardware to place a byte on the bus**, and the bus will therefore always read **FF** (because the ULA also doesn't read the screen if it generates an interrupt), so the resulting index address is 256*I+255.
+However, some not-so-neat hardware devices put things on the data bus when they shouldn't, so later programs didn't assume the low index byte was FF.
+These programs contain a 257 byte table of equal bytes starting at 256*I, and the interrupt routine is placed at an address that is a multiple of 257.
+A useful but not so much used trick on the Spectrum is to make the table contain FF's (or use the ROM for this) and put a byte 18 hex, the opcode for JR, at FFFF.
+The first byte of the ROM is a DI, F3 hex, so the JR will jump to FFF4, where a long JP to the actual interrupt routine is put.”

 On Galaksija, a similar solution is used for video fetch.
-This requires ~260 bytes for the vector trampoline, placed in memory previously reserved for the framebuffer — freeing the Z80 to stream tile data during the interrupt service.
+This requires ~260 bytes for the vector **trampoline**, placed in memory previously reserved for the framebuffer.

 - Extra reading: [Z80 Interrupts (Spectrum FAQ)](https://rk.nvg.ntnu.no/sinclair/faq/tech_z80.html#INTERRUPTS)